 Malaysia is a highly diverse country, both geographically and culturally.
 With three main ethnic groups; Malays, Chinese and Indians, Malaysia is home to a variety of festivals including Chinese New Year, Deepavali (Hindi festival of lights) and Eid al-Fitr (Muslim celebration marking the end of Ramadan).
-With its diverse culture comes a heaven for foodies, with cuisines influenced by Thailand, Indonesia, China and India.
+With its diverse culture comes a heaven for foodies, with cuisines influenced by Chinese, Indian, Thai and other Asian cusines.

 If it’s your first time visiting Malaysia, a good place to start is in Kuala Lumpur, the nation’s capital.
 It’s a modern architectural marvel that is a hub for South-East Asia.
 Here you’ll find a buzzing culinary scene and shopping galore.